This example model will explain the use of Custom Constraints and shadow objects in anyLogistix.

 - Define the whole restriction in one constraint.

-Introduce new variables, and define an expression for these variables in one constraint.
+Introduce a new variable and define an expression for it in the first line.

-Then use these variables (or the defined expression) to set a restriction in another constraint.
+Then use this variable to set a restriction in the second line.

 Below you can see an example of defining a constraint via the latter option.